Fibularis longus: Function

 The fibularis longus, together with the fibularis brevis and the tibialis posterior, extend the foot downward away from the body at the ankle (plantar flexion).
 It opposes the tibialis anterior and the fibularis tertius, which pull the foot upward toward the body (dorsiflexion).

-The fibularis longus also tilts the sole of the foot away from the midline of the body (eversion).
-Because of the angle at which it crosses the sole of the foot, it plays an important role in maintaining the transverse arch of the foot.
+The fibularis longus also tilts the sole away from the midline of the body (eversion).
+Because of the angle at which it crosses the sole, it plays an important role in maintaining the transverse arch of the foot.

 Together, the fibularis muscles help to steady the leg upon the foot, especially in standing on one leg.

 Nomenclature and etymology

-Terminologia Anatomica designates "fibularis" as the preferred word over "peroneus.".
+Terminologia Anatomica designates "fibularis" as the preferred word over "peroneus".

-The word "peroneus" comes from the Greek word "perone," meaning pin of a brooch or a buckle.
+The word "peroneus" comes from the Greek word "perone," meaning the pin of a brooch or a buckle.
 In medical terminology, the word refers to being of or relating to the fibula or to the outer portion of the leg.